jordansds/Archipelago_TWW3_Alt/README.md

 **ritual_shuffle**: Locks certain faction mechanics behind multiworld items.
 Possibly doesn't work.

 **balance**: Forces unlocks to be near the start of the multiworld so you're guaranteed to get useful items early.
-Values that work vary depending on the other games in the multiworld - if there's a lot of filler then going above 30 is *possible* but not strictly recommended.
-If the other games don't have a lot of filler then 20 is the highest reasonable value, but even then not really recommended.
-If you're not really sure what to do with this setting, either set it to 10 or leave it off.
-If you're playing solo you probably want to bump this up to at least 40.
+In a multiworld setting 20 is probably the highest you'd want to set this.
+If you're not sure what to do with this option, either set it to 10 or leave it off.
+For singleplayer games a value of at least 40 should give you a smooth early game.

 **force_early_buildings/units/techs**: Choose which unlocks are forced.
 Only applies if balance is not zero.